 The results of our individual businesses, which we report on a continuing operations basis, reflect the manner in which management evaluates performance and makes decisions about funding our operations and allocating resources.
 We may periodically change our business segments or reclassify business segment results based on modifications to our management reporting methodologies and changes in organizational alignment.
-Our business segment results are intended to reflect each segment as if it were a stand-alone business.
+Our business segment results are altored to reflect each segment as if it were a stand-alone business.
 We use an internal management and reporting process to derive our business segment results.
-Our internal management and reporting process employs various allocation methodologies, including funds transfer pricing, to assign certain balance sheet assets, deposits and other liabilities and their related revenue and expenses directly or indirectly attributable to each business segment.
-Total interest income and non-interest income are directly attributable to the segment in which they are reported.
-The net interest income of each segment reflects the results of our funds transfer pricing process, which is primarily based on a matched funding concept that takes into consideration market interest rates.
-Our funds transfer pricing process is managed by our centralized Corporate Treasury group and provides a funds credit for sources of funds, such as deposits generated by our Consumer Banking and Commercial Banking businesses, and a charge for the use of funds by each segment.
-The allocation is unique to each business segment and acquired business and is based on the composition of assets and liabilities.
-The funds transfer pricing process considers the interest rate and liquidity risk characteristics of assets and liabilities and off-balance sheet products.
-Periodically, the methodology and assumptions utilized in the funds transfer pricing process are adjusted to reflect economic conditions and other factors, which may impact the allocation of net interest income to the business segments.
-We regularly assess the assumptions, methodologies and reporting classifications used for segment reporting, which may result in the implementation of refinements or changes in future periods.
+Our internal management and reporting process to derive our business between the results of our internal management and reporting process to derive our business segment results are directly attributable to each business segment.
+Total interest income are directly attributable to the segment in which they are reported.
+The net interest income of each segment releases for our funds transfer pricing process, which is primarily based on a matched funding concept that takes into consideration market interest rates.
+Our funds transfer pricing process is managed by our consumer Banking and Commercial Banking businesses, and a charge for the use of funds by each segment.
+The allocation is unique to each business are adjusted to reflect economic conditions and other factors, which may impact the allocation of networks are adjusted to reflect economic conditions and other factors, which may impact the allocation of networks are adjusted to reflect economic conditions and other factors, which may report the allocation of networks are adjusted to reflect economic conditions and other factors, which may impact the allocation of networks egement.
+We regularly assess the assumptions, methodologies and reporting process are adjusted to reflect economic conditions and other factors, which may report the allocation of networks egement reporting.